rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 ### Issue reporters

-You must disclose your use of LLMs.
+You must disclose any LLM involvement in discovering or reporting issues.
 You must tell us if you found an issue using an LLM.
 You must clearly quote and indicate which parts of your report were LLM-generated;
 the "no LLM-generated comments" rule applies to you too.

-### Authors who use LLMs
+### Authors who post LLM-generated code

 I have written a list of guidelines you should follow if you make a PR to `rust-lang/rust` with LLM-generated code.
 You can avoid thinking about them, or indeed reading the list at all, if you follow this simple guideline from the policy: